Azure Service Health

 Stay informed about the service issues that affect you

-Get alerts about active incidents and forthcoming maintenance
+Get alerts about active incidents and upcoming maintenance

 Download official reports and root cause analyses (RCAs)